s-p-n/reinforce-squared/README.md

 # reinforce-squared
 A machine learning environment with live configuration.
 (Based on a SentDex tutorial)

-Okay, don't use this yet.
-It's not ready.
+This is experimental.
+By proceding, you agree that nobody is liable for anything that happens as a result of executing this code.
+If you are interested in trying **reinforce-squared**, here's how I suggest getting things set-up.
 # Environment

 This is a Python3 project.
 See the top of `run.py` for the dependencies.
 You can probably use pip3 to install everything that's needed to run this.

 # Where did this code come from?
 * `qlearning-4.py` is pretty much straight from Sentdex's tutorial located here: https://pythonprogramming.net/own-environment-q-learning-reinforcement-learning-python-tutorial/